By: Brett Shainfeld

 Both are great questions, and for years recalls may very well have been flying under your radar for vehicles you own without you even knowing it.
 The details of how recalls are determined and administered vary, but it tends to follow a similar trend.
 To start, one of two things tend to occur: vehicle owners report an error to an automobile manufacturer directly, or when taking their vehicle in for routine maintenance or to inspect the error the service technician will notice and log the error in for the manufacturer to inspect.
 This applies to uncommon errors, such as particular parts being faulty far before their expected timeframe or systems failing in odd ways.

 At this juncture, when the manufacturer has noticed odd patterns in parts failing, perhaps across multiple vehicles, the automobile maker will begin to inspect and determine the cause of the issue.
-This is done very carefully through examining manufacturing records on vehicles and parts themselves to try to determine the origin of the problem and the timeframe of vehicle production to decide exactly which vehicles have been affected.
+This is done very carefully by examining manufacturing records on vehicles and parts themselves to try to determine the origin of the problem and the timeframe of vehicle production to decide exactly which vehicles have been affected.
 The company will then work towards a solution while issuing a recall to consumers.
 This typically involves sending out correspondence to consumers directly, most often by mail but occasionally by phone if they have access to such information.

 This is also an added benefit of having your dealership conduct routine maintenance, as the dealer will often notify you of pending recalls once you arrive for an appointment and correct them on the spot if the parts are available.
 Otherwise, you can make an appointment with the dealer directly to have the recall corrected.
 Dealers will typically do this at no cost to the consumer; you just need to bring in your vehicle for maintenance.